UBCHREST/ablate/docs/content/parser/RegisteringComponents.md

 ---
 ## Registering Your Class

 The ablateLibrary uses a factory/parser paradigm that allows you to register that your class meets an interface requirement.
 When registering your class you must describe how to build your class (the arguments, their names, and a brief description).
-To access the registrar you must  ```#include "parser/registrar.hpp"```.
+To access the registrar you must  ```#include "registrar.hpp"```.

 For instance, in the following example the ParsedFunction implements MathFunction where it takes a single string argument for the formula.